ZagreusIV/Filmflix-streaming/README.md

 > [!NOTE]
 > This is just a school project, and is not intended for commercial use, it is also my first project using HTML, CSS, and JavaScript, I hope you find it interesting.

-Don't forget to put in the api in order to fetch the data from the moviedb api, You can get the api key by signing up on the [TMDB](https://www.themoviedb.org/) website.
+Don't forget to put in your api key in order to fetch the data from the moviedb api, you can get iy by signing up on the [TMDB](https://www.themoviedb.org/) website then going into settings > API.
 That's pretty much it, you are free to use the code and modify it as you like.